Knee joint replacement is surgery to replace a knee joint with a man-made joint. The artificial joint is called a prosthesis.

-During knee joint replacement surgery, damaged cartilage and bone are removed from the knee joint.
-Man-made (artificial) pieces, called prostheses, are then placed in the knee.
+Damaged cartilage and bone are removed from the knee joint.
+Man-made pieces are then placed in the knee.

-These pieces may be placed in up to three surfaces in the knee joint:
+These pieces may be placed in the following places in the knee joint:

 After you receive anesthesia, your surgeon will make a cut over your knee to open it up.
 This cut is often 8 to 10 inches long.
 Then your surgeon will: